WiktorProsowicz/ddpm-gst-speech-synthesis/doc/paper/paper.md

 Besides the problems related to the nature of speech synthesis, there are several often encountered difficulties that are related to the particular architectural solutions.
 These may be divided into groups as follows:

 - Information flow related:
-    - Attention collapse - in systems using attention mechanism to guide the text-speech mapping it is often observed that the model fails to find the desired connection between input textual features (eg. phonemes, characters) and the output acoustic features (eg. mel-spectrogram frames).
+    - Attention collapse - in systems using attention mechanism to guide the text-speech mapping it is often observed that the model fails to find the desired connection between input textual features (e.g. phonemes, characters) and the output acoustic features (e.g. mel-spectrogram frames).
 The models tend to relate respective sound representations to only a small subgroup of textual ones.
 This results in phenomena such as word-skipping, repeating or generating completely unintelligible speech.
 A comprehensive introduction to the attention mechanism can be found in chapter [attention](#attention).
     - Entanglement of acoustic features - whereas Text-to-Speech systems without style control usually see plain textual features as input, more complex systems, which additionally process input reference speech, have to deal with disentangling various layers of sound information.
 This enforces the application of complex architectural solutions such as adversarial training.
 More information can be found in chapter [expressive-tts](#expressive-tts).
 - Performance related:
     - Slow inference speed - both traditional as well as auto-regressive neural-based approaches suffer from slow performance, what effectively prevents them from being used in real-time systems.
 More information about the auto-regressive generation can be found in chapter [generative-artificial-intelligence](#generative-artificial-intelligence).